ARM-software/psa-api/doc/crypto/overview/functionality.rst

     An application needs to repeat this step until the completion function returns with a success or an error status.

 #.  **Abort:** An interruptible operation can be aborted at any stage during its use by calling the associated ``psa_xxx_iop_abort()`` function.
-    This will release any resources associated with the operation and return the operation object to the *inactive* state.
+    This will release any resources associated with the operation, return the operation object to the *inactive* state, and reset the accumulated *ops* value to zero.

     Any error that occurs to an operation while it is in an *active* state will result in the operation entering an *error* state.
     The application must call the associated ``psa_xxx_iop_abort()`` function to release the operation resources and return the object to the *inactive* state.